WeDoSoftware-eu/biodiverzitet-ui-component/README.md

 #### Use linking to consume library by:
 - Calling build for particular project.
 - Calling link script for particular project.
 E.g. "<code>cd ../../dist/ngx-eco-theme && npm link</code>".
 - Optionally, calling pack script for particular project and installing lib from generated file.
+Generated tarballs should be outputted in "bin" folder, that is ignored by git.
 - Calling link function in consuming app.
 E.g. "<code>npm link ngx-eco-theme</code>".

 #### Notes: